Report card: Bob Condotta grades the Seahawks’ Week 13 loss to the New York Giants

 Tight end

 Seattle was hoping to do some damage with its tight ends with the way the Giants play, and got seven catches for 48 yards out of Will Dissly and Jacob Hollister.
-But typical of the day, Dissly was stopped a yard short on a third down catch in the second half that then led to a failed fourth down.
+But typical of the day, Dissly was stopped a yard short on a third-down catch in the second half that then led to a failed fourth down.

 Grade: C